griffinmilsap/ezmsg-gadget/README.md

 ```

 ## Ethernet Setup
-One of the available gadget devices this extension can create is a virtual ethernet device.
+One of the available functions this extension can enable is a virtual ethernet device.
 By default, this will enumerate locally as `usb0` and on a fresh install of raspbian, it will come up with a link-local address.

 ### Static IP
 It can be handy to assign a static IP address to this new interface.
 To do this: